Tweed Landfill Gas Project

 Project Information:

-The Tweed Landfill Gas Project is a waste management and emissions reduction initiative located at the Stotts Creek Resource Recovery Centre, approximately 12 kilometers southwest of Tweed Heads in the Northern Rivers region of New South Wales.
-Registered in February 2013, the project is a partnership between the proponent, LMS Energy, and the Tweed Shire Council.
-While the specific project area size is not publicly listed, it encompasses the active and legacy waste cells of the council's primary waste management facility.
+The Tweed Landfill Gas Project is a waste sector project located at the Stotts Creek Resource Recovery Centre, approximately 12 kilometers northeast of Murwillumbah and 15 kilometers south of Tweed Heads in New South Wales.
+Registered in February 2013, the project is operated by LMS Energy Pty Ltd in partnership with the Tweed Shire Council.
+It focuses on the abatement of greenhouse gases from the region's primary waste facility, which sits within the Tweed Valley.